 - Medicated eye drops keep eye pressure low.

-- It’s important to use the prescribed eye drops because not using them can actually lead to blindness.
+- It’s essential to use the prescribed eye drops; failure to do so can lead to blindness.
 Yikes!

-Next Step Find government programs that provide financial aid for eye exams and treatment for vision problems
+Next Steps: Find government programs that provide financial aid for eye exams and treatment for vision problems

 Recommended for you: